jsonmaur/jumpsuit/README.md

   ```

 #### IndexRoute
-- A component that renders a specific component at the index route of your app
+- Renders a component at the index route of your app
   ```javascript
     import { Render, Router, Route } from 'jumpsuit'